the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-ethical-source.md

 (rr-licensing-ethical-risks)=
 ## Potential Risks

-In the absence of case law deciding on license enforcement decisions for these licenses it is as yet unknown what (if any) administrative burden may be associated with demonstrating compliance with ethical source and RAIL licences.
+In the absence of case law deciding on license enforcement decisions for these licenses it is as yet unknown what (if any) administrative burden may be associated with demonstrating compliance with ethical source and RAIL licenses.
-Whilst unlikely for any given user of software licenced in this fashion, it is hypothetically possible that such licences could be weaponised by bad actors seeking to impose costs on the entities using the licences, as [has occurred before](https://onezero.medium.com/beware-the-copyleft-trolls-a8b85c66b7eb) with 'exploits' in open licences.
+Whilst unlikely for any given user of software licensed in this fashion, it is hypothetically possible that such licenses could be weaponised by bad actors seeking to impose costs on the entities using the licenses, as [has occurred before](https://onezero.medium.com/beware-the-copyleft-trolls-a8b85c66b7eb) with 'exploits' in open licenses.
-A well-intentioned organisation using tools under such a licence could theoretically be sued for not complying with the terms of these licences and have to pay legal fees and/or incur other expenses associated with demonstrating compliance with the terms, depending on decisions made during the legal process.
+A well-intentioned organisation using tools under such a license could theoretically be sued for not complying with the terms of these licenses and have to pay legal fees and/or incur other expenses associated with demonstrating compliance with the terms, depending on decisions made during the legal process.
-These licenses because they impose greater restrictions on their licensees expose a greater attack surface for such bad actors, as compliance with the terms of conventional free software licences is relatively easy.
+These licenses because they impose greater restrictions on their licensees expose a greater attack surface for such bad actors, as compliance with the terms of conventional free software licenses is relatively easy.
 To comply you can simply share the code, if you have a well managed internal code repositories this should be inexpensive.
 (If you have to comb through your git history to remove secrets you inadvisedly committed then things might get more expensive.)
 In short they suffer from the same issues as fair-use exemptions, they are not readily administrable.